im3an/im3an/README.md

 **`Digital Creator (BA Media Informatics Student | Filmmaker | Designer)`**

 I'm an ambitious student at TH Köln in Germany pursuing a BA in Media Informatics.
 My passion lies at the intersection of technology and creativity.
 I build all my coding projects from the ground up – from planning and designing to solving real-world problems while adding my aesthetic touch to make the world a more stylish place.
-When I'm not coding, I'm creating content for my [TikTok channel](https://tiktok.com/@.im3vn) where I share my journey with over 12K subscribers.

 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs